mayank-budhiraja/react-native-shop-sample/readme.md

-## React-Native-Ecommerce-Shop-Example
+## React Native Custom Storefront
-Scalable app to build stores and add products using redux-persist
+An app where you can create multiple shops/store and add products to them.

 ## Demo
 <img src="screenshots/demo-shot.gif" height="400" />